-Unit assumptions are based on an older lapsed approval for residential development on this site.
+Unit assumptions are based on an older lapsed prior approval for residential development on this site that involved adjusting the urban limit line to include the southern part of this parcel.
 Other sites larger than 10 acres in the County have successfully subdivided and resulted in multifamily housing projects.
 Examples include Park Regency, Hilltop Commons and Avalon Bay Apartments.
-This site is within the County's Urban Limit Line.
+The developable portion of thisis site is within the County's Urban Limit Line and totals about 20 acres.
+The developable part of the parcel is the hatched area shown in the exhibit above.
 For wastewater service for this site an amendment to the Delta Diablo Sanitation District sphere of influence would be needed and then it would need annexed into the sanitation district.
 There is recent precedent for this when Delta Diablo Sanitation District annexed a Park District in the same area and pulled a pipe over the railroad tracks.